- The Immortal Life of Henrietta Lacks by Rebecca Skloot

 Gustavus Adolphus College Catalog:

 This course is designed for future K-6 classroom teachers.
-The focus is on the nature of science, fundamental concepts and principles of physical and life science, and safe environmental standards required for teacher licensure in Minnesota.
+The focus is on the nature of science, fundamental concepts and principles of physical and life science, safety, the practice of doing science and the nature of science and standards applicable and required for teacher licensure in Minnesota.
 Lab work, field excursions and small group projects are regular parts of this course.
 This course leads directly to the subsequent course, EDU-247.

 EDU 246 Course Overview:

 EDU 246 is a course in conceptually based science for students who are future elementary educators.
-The science content of the course will include in life science plants, trees, insects and in physical science chemistry of water and hydrocarbons, energy, heat transfer and force and motion.
+The science content of the course will include in life science plants, trees, insects, birds, nutrition, cell biology and reproduction, ecology, including biomes of Minnesota, evolution, and in physical science: energy, heat transfer and force and motion.
 Application of the science content will be explored through regional natural history, threats to natural biomes and environments, including global climate change and the dynamics of energy.

 This course requires a high level of participation of all students within a collaborative and cooperative learning context.
 Active learning of science will include individual and group processing of science content, activities, presentations, investigations, experimentation, field work, laboratory work, field excursions, and individual and group projects.